Neural SLAM: Learning to Explore with External Memory: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We propose an approach to provide deep reinforcement learning agents with long-term memory capabilities by utilizing external memory access mechanisms.
-We embed SLAM-like procedures into the soft-attention based addressing to bias the write/read operations towards SLAM-like behaviors.
-Our method provides the agent with an internal representation of the environment, so as to guide it to make informative planning decisions to effectively explore new environments.
-Several interesting extensions could emerge from our work, including the internal reward as discussed in Sec.~\ref{sec:internal}, to evaluate our approach on more challenging environments, to conduct real-world experiments, and to experiment with higher dimensional inputs.
+We propose an approach to provide deep reinforcement learning agents with long-term memory capabilities, by utilizing external memory access mechanisms.
+We embed SLAM-like procedures into the soft-attention based addressing to bias its write/read operations towards SLAM-like behaviors.
+Our method enables the agent to learn an internal representation of the environment, so as to make informative planning decisions to effectively explore new environments.
+Several interesting extensions could emerge from our work, including extracting internal reward signales form the external memory as discussed in Sec.\ref{sec:setup} evaluating our approach in more challenging environments, conducting real-world experiments, and to experiment with higher dimensional inputs.